MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Harbor/Docs/HarborOnK8s/README.md

 * `Ingress`: ingress controller must be present.
 If TLS is disabled, the port must be included in the command when pulling/pushing images
 * `ClusterIP`: services can only be reached within the cluster
 * `NodePort`: services are assigned a port on each `Node`
-* `LoadBalancer`: use a cloud provider’s load balancer
+* `LoadBalancer`: use a cloud provider's load balancer

 Set `externalURL` in `protocol://domain[:port]` format:
 * if behind the proxy, set it as the URL of proxy